Hiking a Volcano in Bali: Mt. Batur

 Nikes take up less space in luggage and are more versatile, but if you are already planning on bringing hiking boots then wearing them for this could be a good idea!

 A small backpack is also super helpful to hold your water, camera, and put your jacket into when you get warm from the exercise.
 A small drawstring backpack or daypack would work well.
-I wore a Vooray backpack I received with the Pangea Dreams collaboration.

 This is a given for any physical activity, but it's easy to get caught up in the moment and forget to drink water.